Corporate-Sponsored Symposia

 Wednesday, July 15: 12:30-1:45 p.m.

-Crowne Plaza Docklands (Docklands Suite)
+Crowne Plaza London Docklands (Docklands Suite)

 Global efforts in Alzheimer’s disease and related dementias are converging through collaborative consortia integrating diverse datasets, technologies, and expertise.
 Initiatives such as the Sex | Gender in Neurodegeneration Consortium (S|GN), Global Neurodegeneration Proteomics Consortium (GNPC), and NULISA NeuroData Commons are advancing “emerging data” resources: harmonized, cross-cohort datasets enabling deeper understanding of disease heterogeneity, biomarker discovery, and translational insights.